mia-platform/documentation/docs/dev_portal/dev_portal_configuration.md

 ## Integration requirements

-Following the requirements to integrate this functionality:

-- access to the Console into the desired project;
+To integrate the `Dev Portal`, you only need to access to the project on which you want to expose it.

 ## Integration steps